llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 Imagine you wanted to represent the registers of an architecture.
 I’m going to use Arm's AArch64 in particular here.

-You could describe them in TableGen like this:
+You could describe them in TableGen as:
 ```
+$ cat register.td

 class Register<int _size, string _alias=""> {
    int size = _size;
    string alias = _alias;